charles-co/search-engine/README.md

-initial commands to run in project directory(where you have .csproj):
+initial commands to run in Api/ directory(where you have .csproj):

 Start postgresql service if using docker
 1. docker-compose up --build

 2. dotnet build
 if no error, goto 2